EuBIC/EuBIC2020/FullGuidelines.md

 Topics for the hackathon sessions during the EuBIC 2020 Developer's Meeting can now be proposed!

-We are currently **crowd sourcing'* projects to connect bioinformaticians.
+We are currently **crowd sourcing** projects to connect bioinformaticians.
 You can **vote for your favorite projects** and international task forces will be created around the most successful proposals.
 Projects with most votes will be presented at the Developer's Meeting and included in coding sessions!